Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiments

 \section{Experiments}

 In this section, we empirically evaluate our method.
 We first present unconstrained AL results, demonstrating the effectiveness of our approach in terms of AL exploration.
 Next, we incorporate safety constraints and show that our approach remains effective in exploration while maintaining safety requirements.
-All experiments confirm that our methods are well suited for AL tasks that require real-time decision making.
+All experiments confirm that our methods are well suited for AL tasks requiring real-time querying.
+Our code is available at \url{https://github.com/cenyou/ASAL}.

-\paragraph{Experimental set-up:} We prepare the experiments by training our neural network policy utilizing~\cref{alg-asal_training}, corresponding to the up-front preparation block in~\cref{figure1}.
+\paragraph{Experimental Setup} We prepare the experiments by training our neural network policy utilizing~\cref{alg-asal_training}, corresponding to the up-front preparation block in~\cref{figure1}.
 We train one NN policy for each dimensionality $D$ and for each experimental setting (unconstrained, safe).
 The policies are then applied to all benchmark problems of their respective configuration, corresponding to the deployment block in~\cref{figure1}.
 Our NN policy returns points on continuous space $\mathcal{X} \subseteq \mathbb{R}^D$.
 On benchmark functions, the query $\bm{x}_t = \phi(\cdot)$ is used directly for data acquisition.
-However, for testing on real-world datasets, where only a discrete pool of data points is available, we approximate the query by selecting the nearest point from the pool using the $L2$-norm.
+For testing on discrete dataset, we approximate the query by selecting the nearest point from the pool using the $L2$-norm.
 Since our high-level goal is to model a regression task, we use the final collected dataset to train a GP model and assess its performance.
 All experiments report modeling performance, measured with Root Mean Squared Error (RMSE), and AL deployment time.
 For safe AL, we additionally study if the safety threshold is satisfied.
 Each AL task is repeated five times with different random seeds and initial data.
-We provide more experimental details including the training time in~\cref{appendix-experiment_details}.
+We provide more experimental details in~\cref{appendix-experiment_details}, including the training time~\crefp{tableS-training_time}.